sdispater/orator/docs/migrations.rst

 Running Migrations
 ==================

-To run all outstanding migrations, just use the ``migrate`` command:
+To run all outstanding migrations, just use the ``migrations:run`` command:

 .. code-block:: bash